Table of Contents

 So, the leverage multiplier formula shows that the equity multiplier is a financial leverage ratio.

-To find an equity multiplier, you need to divide a company’s total asset value by its total shareholders’ equity.
-The equity multiplier risk indicator measures the portion of a company’s assets financed by stockholder’s equity rather than by debt.
+To find an equity multiplier, you must divide a company’s total asset value by its shareholders’ equity.
+The equity multiplier risk indicator measures the portion of a company’s assets financed by Stockholder’s equity rather than by debt.

 Equity multiplier calculator